2 suits target Ohio voting procedures ahead of 2020 election - WHIZ News

 The litigation cites a December review by The Associated Press that found thousands of ballot applications across the state were held up or denied ahead of the 2018 general election because of missing or mismatched signatures.

-The Ohio Democratic Party’s lawsuit, also filed Friday, seeks to compel Republican Secretary of State Frank LaRose to allow voters to apply for absentee ballots by electronic means, including by fax or email.
+The Ohio Democratic Party’s lawsuit, also filed Friday, seeks to compel the secretary of state to allow voters to apply for absentee ballots by electronic means, including by fax or email.

 LaRose has said he advocates an online application process, as is in place in 22 states and the District of Columbia — but that he needs fellow Republicans in the Legislature to give him the authority.
 Democrats argue in their lawsuit that existing Ohio law already gives LaRose the power to make the switch.